Cleaning Marble Mouthwash Stain

 etched or corroded the surface destroying the polish, so you'll have to re-polish the surface after removing the stain.

-2. Mix the powder and hydrogen peroxide into a paste like peanut butter.
+2. Mix the corn starch and hydrogen peroxide into a paste like peanut butter.
 This is your "poultice."

 3. Apply the poultice to the stain 1/2 thick with a 1/2 border.

-4. Cover the poultice with plastic wrap, seal the edges with masking tape and let it sit 48 hours.
+4. Cover the poultice with plastic wrap, seal the edges with blue painters tape and let it sit 48 hours.
+Masking tape can be used but it may leave a sticky residue.

 5. Remove the plastic wrap, but don't touch the poultice.
 Let it dry another day until it is hard.
 The hydrogen peroxide breaks down the stain and as the powder dries out it sucks it all up.

-7. Repeat above steps (if necessary) until stain is gone.
+7. Repeat the above steps (if necessary) until the mouthwash stain is gone.

 ETCH REMOVER / Marble Polishing Paste suitable for removing etch marks.

-If you don't get satisfactory results from this procedure, then the damage is severe and will require professional help, but I think you'll be able to get the job done yourself on this one.
+If you don't get satisfactory results from this procedure, then the damage is severe and will require professional help.
+But I think you'll be able to get the job done yourself on this one as severe etching is rare.